karenamckinnon/SW-trends/README.md

 The notebook and script paper-figs then performs all the analysis and makes all the figures.

+The environment.yml can be used to reproduce the coding environment.

+Both scripts also rely on https://github.com/karenamckinnon/helpful_utilities

+Please email Prof. Karen McKinnon (kmckinnon@ucla.edu) with questions or comments.

 ## Credits

 This package was created with [Cookiecutter](https://github.com/audreyfeldroy/cookiecutter) and the [audreyfeldroy/cookiecutter-pypackage](https://github.com/audreyfeldroy/cookiecutter-pypackage) project template.